ReMainyu/GBFR-TikohBot/README.md

 - F1: Activates automatic fire for Rackam.
 - F2: Moves to one of the four designated positions before activating automatic fire.
-- F3: Travels to the Quest Counter, select and start the Slimepede mission.
-Moves into the back upon mission entry and begins Automatic fire.
+- F3: Travels to the Quest Counter, select and start the Slimepede repeat.
+Moves into the back upon repeat entry and begins Automatic fire.
 Combine with F5 & F6 for the best experience.
 - F4: Activates auto transmutation.
 Be sure to select the right transmutation level or transmarvel before activating F4.
-- F5: Activates .
+- F5: Activates quest repeat.
 - F6: Resets the quest repeat counter.
 - r + 1: Fast travel to move and interact with the Quest Counter and talk to the NPC.
 - r + 2: Fast travel to move and interact with the Blacksmith.